glenfish/CryptoTracker/README.md

 The user can add a symbol name that represents the cryptocurrency on trading exchanges, and the quantity purchased.
 The app will display a list of all entries, showing name, symbol, quantity, current USD price of the asset, and the current USD value of the user's assets, with a grand total showing the combined portfolio value.

-This is done by merging hashes and writing to the username.json portfolio file.

 ### API v Local Calls

 To minimise API calls, every call is cached locally in a JSON file.
 If the portfolio is changed in any way the API is called, otherwise the local cache data is used.
 Local cache is reset every time a user logs in, resulting in a refresh of pricing.
-The state management is controlled using an object attribute on the user.

 ### User Management